campfirein/byterover-zed-extension/README.md

 The ByteRover MCP server provides two core memory management tools:

-- **`search-memories`**: Search your curated knowledge base of past coding solutions and insights to find relevant help for your current task
+- **`byterover-retrieve-knowledge`**: Search your curated knowledge base of past coding solutions and insights to find relevant help for your current task
-- **`create-memories`**: Capture key coding insights from human-agent interactions to help solve similar tasks in the future
+- **`byterover-store-knowledge`**: Capture key coding insights from human-agent interactions to help solve similar tasks in the future

 ## Rule System for Memory Management